ozma-io/ozma/README.md

 3. Sign in to your Railway account or create one
 4. In the "Keycloak" block, fill two fields with your email and any password
 5. Click the "Deploy" button below
-6. Wait for deployment to complete — all blocks will have green check mark
+6. Wait for deployment to complete — all blocks will have a green check mark, and at least 5 minutes pass
 7. Open Railway block "ozma" after deployment
 8. Open your app at the generated URL on the screen (e.g., `ozma-production-xxxx.up.railway.app`)